 Helen Hardy, Dr Vince Smith and Dr Farah Ahmed speak to Wired about the mammoth task of digitising the Museum collection.

-Mobilising the world’s natural history collections for the benefit of human well-being.
+We are mobilising the world's natural history collections for the benefit of human wellbeing.

 Digitising the Museum’s collection will give the global scientific community access to unrivalled historical, geographic and taxonomic specimen data gathered in the last 250 years.

 The Museum’s Digital Collections Programme also works closely with global partners to develop standards and policies for specimen data that enables the Museum’s work to feed into the wider Natural Science global community.

 The Museum also leads on international projects including the Distributed System of Scientific Collections (DiSSCo) and SYNTHESYS+, a cross-European project to create the infrastructure enabling access to 115 natural history collections across Europe.

 News and features

 Researchers have reconstructed the ancestral snake head as part of a larger project to create 3D reconstructions of how the skull evolved.

 We have produced 3D models by scanning Darwin’s fossil mammals so more people can access them.

 By scanning whale specimens, the Museum is making data easier to handle and accessible to researchers around the world.